Aalawani686/cv-automaton/README.md

 * Human detector
 * Accurate real time face detection system
-* Puts a Hat and Monocole on the user
+* Puts a Astronaut Helmet/Hat and Monocole on the user

 ### Contributor